 Examples of bias-related incidents include, but are not limited to:

-- Microaggressions are “brief commonplace daily verbal, behavior, and environmental indignities, whether intentional or unintentional, that communicate hostile, derogatory, or negative…slights and insults to the target person or group on the basis of their membership to a marginalized group” (Sue, 2010).
+- Learning/working environment microaggressions.
+Microaggressions are “brief commonplace daily verbal, behavior, and environmental indignities, whether intentional or unintentional, that communicate hostile, derogatory, or negative…slights and insults to the target person or group on the basis of their membership to a marginalized group” (Sue, 2010).

 - Feedback or appraisal based on identity.

-After the BRSS has received your notification, the Director of ODCI will review it within 72 hours to assess whether an incident appears to be bias related, and then ensure that proper procedures are followed.
+After the BRSS has received your notification, the Assistant Director of Diversity, Culture and Inclusion will review it within 48 hours to assess whether an incident appears to be bias-related, and then ensure that proper procedures are followed.
+In cases where an incident may be a University Policy violation, it will also be reviewed by EOAA where the conduct involves a faculty or staff member or by SCCS where the conduct involves a student.

 Following the initial review several options for resolution will be offered.
 These include:

-- Being contacted, within 72 hours of submitting your report, by the Director of ODCI if you have agreed to being contacted;
+- Being contacted, within 48 hours of submitting your report, by either the Assistant Director of Diversity, Culture and Inclusion or a BRSS departmental liaison if you have agreed to being contacted;

 - A conversation with individuals involved to explore options for resolution;